2023 Board of Directors

-On behalf of your AFP Maryland chapter, I am pleased to present the following officers and directors for 2023.
-These individuals have shown their dedication to your chapter through their service on AFP committees and the Board of Directors – creating and promoting member benefits at the local level.
+On behalf of your AFP Maryland Chapter, we are pleased to present the following officers and directors for 2024.
+These individuals have shown their dedication to the chapter through their service on AFP committees and the Board of Directors – creating and promoting member benefits at the local level.

 With nearly 15 years of experience in progressive leadership capacities across higher education and social service, Emily Hamsher Kindred, CFRE, is passionate about delivering high-impact organizational growth through a continued commitment to learning and best practices.
 In her current role, Emily serves Johns Hopkins University as Director of Development, The Hopkins Fund.
 She also volunteers with several committees and nonprofit boards across the greater Baltimore community and is pursuing a Master of Science degree in Organizational Leadership from Johns Hopkins University.